-This exercise primarily discusses the procedure to follow in the event of being forced to land at other than a recognised aerodrome for the reasons discussed below.
+This exercise discusses the procedure to follow in the event of needing to land somewhere other than a recognised aerodrome for the reasons discussed below.

-It differs from the forced landing because for this landing the aircraft has power and it's possible to choose the best landing site.
+It differs from the forced landing because the aircraft has power and it's possible to choose the most appropriate landing site for the circumstances.

-If, due to a lack of situational awareness and/or poor flight planning, the pilot becomes hopelessly lost, is running out of fuel or daylight, or is forced to fly in conditions of poor and deteriorating visibility, they may be forced to consider landing anywhere suitable.
+If, due to a lack of situational awareness and/or poor flight planning, the pilot becomes hopelessly lost, is running out of fuel or daylight, or is forced to fly in conditions of poor and deteriorating visibility, they may need to consider landing anywhere suitable.

 If for any reason pilots find themselves in this situation, they should accept the mistake – and not make another one by pushing on.